lukastk/PyRossGeo/README.md

 The local infective dynamics at a node-level is customizable, and any variant of the compartmental epidemilogical models (e.g. SIR, SEIR, SEAIR, etc.) can be coded using a configuration file.

 The model has been tested with synthetic data on London, at an MSOA (Middle Super Output Area) level.
 We used ~1000 geographical nodes, with a commuter network of ~300'000 edges, constructed using the [2011 UK Census data](https://www.ons.gov.uk/census/2011census).
-We are currently developing the test for a UK-wide simulation at an LAD (Local Authority District) level.
+We are currently developing a test for a UK-wide simulation at an LAD (Local Authority District) level.

 For a more detailed description of the model, please read [this](https://github.com/rajeshrinet/pyross/blob/master/docs/models.pdf).